abelshinabery/Out-of-the-Woods/README.md

 **Abel:** <br>
 Status: Working on adding functionality to the SOS button on the homepage.<br>
-Next Steps: Planning of building functions to send location info to contacts.
+Next Steps: Planning on building functions to send location info to contacts.

 **Sarah:**<br>
 Status: Doing things <br>